 55 – Party the night away in the Gaslamp Quarter

 You’re on vacation, after all, so why not let loose a little?

 A night out pub crawling with your friends (old or new) is one fun way to spend the weekend, that’s for sure.

-Located in the heart of downtown San Diego, Gaslamp Quarter is the place to be when it comes to nightlife — with pubs, bars, clubs, and restaurants to boot, there’s plenty of watering holes to choose from.
+Located in the heart of downtown San Diego, Gaslamp Quarter is the place to be when it comes to nightlife — with pubs, bars, clubs and restaurants to boot, there are plenty of watering holes to choose from.

 56 – Check out some live music at Belly Up